openvinotoolkit/open_model_zoo/demos/object_detection_demo/jupyter-python/README.md

 ## Run this demo on your computer

-To run this notebook on your computer, you need to install Python (3.6, 3.7 or 3.8).
+To run this notebook on your computer, you need to install Python (3.6, 3.7 or 3.8) and Git.
 If you do not have Python yet, install it from https://www.python.org/downloads/release/python-379/.
-For Windows, choose the [executable installer for x86-64](https://www.python.org/ftp/python/3.7.9/python-3.7.9-amd64.exe) and select the *Add Python to your PATH* option during installation.
+For Windows, choose the [executable installer for x86-64](https://www.python.org/ftp/python/3.7.9/python-3.7.9-amd64.exe) and select the *Add Python to your PATH* option during installation, as well as the option to disable the PATH length limit.
+Git can be downloaded from [git-scm.com](https://git-scm.com/).

-1. Clone the Open Model Zoo repository to your computer with `git clone https://github.com/openvinotoolkit/open_model_zoo.git`

-2. Install the required Python packages
-   - Open a terminal and go to the demo directory (the directory that contains this README.).
+1. Open a terminal
    - On Linux or MacOS, open Terminal.
 On Windows, open a Command Prompt (type `cmd` in the search Window in the task bar)

+2. Clone the Open Model Zoo repository to your computer with `git clone https://github.com/openvinotoolkit/open_model_zoo.git`

-     - Use the `cd` command to go to the correct directory.
-Starting from the main `open_model_zoo` directory, you can type `cd demos/object_detection_demo/jupyter-python`
+3. Use the `cd` command to go to the correct directory: `cd open_model_zoo/demos/object_detection_demo/jupyter-python`

+3. Create a virtual environment with `python -m venv openvino_env` and activate it by typing:
+   - Linux: `source openvino_env/bin/activate`
+   - Windows: `openvino_env\Scripts\activate`

+   Note: on Linux, depending on the distribution, it may be necessary to type `python3` instead of `python`.
+On Windows, if yo followed the default installation for Python, you can choose a specific version of Python by typing for example `py -3.7` instead of `python` to select version 3.7.

+4. Install the required Python packages
    - In the demo directory, type the following command: `pip install -r requirements.txt`

-3. Run Jupyter Lab with `jupyter lab`.
-Click on the notebook at the left.
+5. Create a Jupyter kernel for the virtual environment with `python -m ipykernel install --user --name openvino_env`

+6. Run Jupyter Lab with `jupyter lab` and select the *object_detection_demo.ipynb* file in the file browser, or run Jupyter Notebook with `jupyter notebook object_detection_demo.ipynb`.
+If you made the virtual environment named *openvino_env*, the notebook should start with the virtual environment kernel.
+If it does not, you can select the kernel for your virtual environment with the Kernel->*Change Kernel* menu item.

+7. To quit Jupyter Lab or Jupyter Notebook, press `Ctrl-C` in the terminal.
+To deactivate the virtual environment type `deactivate`.

 ## Optional